Why Stories Matter

 This does not guarantee high attainment.
 Nothing does.

-What Literature Quietly Forms
+What Literature Forms

 The benefits of literature are often described in terms that are difficult to quantify: attention span, empathy, taste, patience, imagination.
 These are sometimes dismissed as “soft” outcomes.